lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Set remote repository connection and configure credentials

 Now lets create a "remote" alias reference to the public/private repository in GitHub called "upstream", so that you can use the alias to refer to that repo anytime you need to access it (ie: to get the latest changes onto your local machine).

-We will also use a variant of this command to remember your personal access token, so that you don't have to enter your name and password each time you try to access the "upstream" repo.
+We will use a variant of this command to remember your personal access token, so that you don't have to enter your name and password each time you try to access the "upstream" repo.
 Note that the `clone` command you used above automatically created a "remote" alias to your forked repo, also storing your personal access token, under the name "origin".
 The `fetch` command will also pull down branch info for the branches in the repo being pointed to by the "upstream" remote, for later use.

 Public repo:

-        cd azure-content
+        cd <respository-name>
-        git remote add upstream https://[your GitHub user name]:[token]@github.com/Azure/<respository-name>.git git fetch upstream
+        git remote add upstream https://[your GitHub user name]:[token]@github.com/Microsoft/<respository-name>.git git fetch upstream

 Private repo:

-        cd azure-content-pr
+        cd <respository-name>-pr
-        git remote add upstream https://[your GitHub user name]:[token]@github.com/Azure/<respository-name>-pr.git git fetch upstream
+        git remote add upstream https://[your GitHub user name]:[token]@github.com/Microsoft/<respository-name>-pr.git git fetch upstream

 This can sometimes takes a while to complete.